gpschool/gpss17/_posts/2017-09-14-advances-approximate-inference-gps.md

   end: "13:30"
   youtube:
-- title: "Implicit Models and Posterior Approximations" abstract:"Probabilistic generative models tell stories about how data were generated.
+- title: "Implicit Models and Posterior Approximations"
+  abstract: "Probabilistic generative models tell stories about how data were generated.
 These stories uncover hidden patterns (latent states) and form the basis for predictions.
 Traditionally, probabilistic generative models provide a score for generated samples via a tractable likelihood function.
 The requirement of the score limits the flexibility of these models.
 For example, in many physical models we can generate samples, but not compute their likelihood --- such models defined only by their sampling process are called implicit models.
 In the first part of the talk I will present a family of hierarchical Bayesian implicit models.
 The main computational task in working with probabilistic generative models is computing the distribution of the latent states given data: posterior inference.
 Posterior inference cast as optimization over an approximating family is variational inference.
 The accuracy of variational inference hinges on the expressivity of the approximating family.
-In the second part of this talk, I will explore the role of implicit distributions in forming variational approximations.
+In the second part of this talk, I will explore the role of implicit distributions in forming variational approximations."
-"
   author:
   - family: Ranganath
     given: Rajesh